So here is the before shot...

 I made LOTS of trips to Hobby Lobby, each time using a 40% off coupon.
-The pieces I got there were the fireplace/mantle (I painted it white to look sort of like marble), the cherry pattern tea set, the cherry cheesecake and the pumpkins.

 I wanted a bird dome, so I got the yellow and red birds at Treasure Hill, the orange bird and the glass dome (was on the pink lady piece but I took it off to use for the bird dome) from Suzanne's shop.
 I made the little branch with a twisty tie and glued green glass beads to the base and there's my bird dome complete.

 Also from Suzanne's I got the idea to make my own shadow box pieces.
 I bought the oval pieces in the jewelry section at Hobby Lobby, removed the contents and added a little piece of my hair for a hair wreath (even though it looks like scissors!) and added some tiny seashells to the other one for an ocean/seashell shadow box.
 I was happy with the way they turned out.